 The pros & cons of ChatGPT and other AI chatbots

 These tools have been developed specifically for generating conversational-style text that can be used in all sorts of business applications.
-In this article, we examine the pros and cons of using AI chatbots for your business.
+There are multiple benefits to using AI tools for your business, but there are also things to be aware of.
+This article examines what you should consider when using AI tools for your business.

 The benefits of ChatGPT